If you’d like to listen, click the podcast above for12’ish minutes of me hamming it up!

 How could I have possibly known a lie detector test was in order or that I needed to hire a second inspector to ensure the one I hired did a proper inspection?

-So, July finds me in the midst a lot of chasing down… There is the house inspector who did assure me he’d inspected the roof and gave his word it was in fantastic shape, when in reality and believe it or not, he actually admitted to me he never stepped foot on the roof because, and I quote, “My ladder was too short.”
-Then there was the creative Trumpian fact versus fiction approach to the sale disclosure document, boxes check-marked to declare the house was fully insulated and roof in tip-top shape.
+July finds me in the midst a lot of chasing down… There is the house inspector who assured me he’d inspected the roof and gave his word it was in fantastic shape, when in reality and believe it or not, he actually admitted he’d never stepped foot on the roof because, and I quote, “My ladder was too short.”
+Then there was the creative Trumpian fact versus fiction approach to the sale disclosure document, boxes check-marked to declare the house fully insulated and roof in tip-top shape.
 Oh, not to forget the insulation company that didn’t properly insulate the upper walls.

 Bejeesus!
-The Duncan debacles make it seem like I got off easy with the Waterloo house.
+The Duncan debacles makes it seem like I got off easy with the Waterloo house.
 I mean, all the tenants did was lie on the application.
 At least I caught them out before they moved into the house since an eviction notice would have likely have been in the cards had I not cut them loose.

 After a recent and particularly misery-ridden rehash of my bum luck, a friend commented, “Ever think if everyone tossed their troubles in a pile and you had the chance to switch your own out for someone else’s that once you got a load of their crap you might be grateful to grab back your own and run for the hills?”

 Everyone has poop to deal with now and again, albeit most don’t have to put on rubber boots and wade past floaters in their basement.

 Summer shite-show aside, 56 finds me on the right side of the dirt, surrounded by a lot of loved ones.
 Coming up to my two-year Halifax and me anniversary, I’ve had a pretty magical go at this runaway life.
 And yes, though wallowing may be a natural step in processing, at some point you gotta pack away the moans and get on with life.